the-global-hackathon/CasperLabs-Developer-Community/Home.md

 ## Current Developments

-CasperLabs has developed a fully decentralized, sharded, and scalable next-generation blockchain solution, implementing the Correct-by-construction  Casper (CBC-Casper ) proof-of-stake protocol.
+CasperLabs has developed a fully decentralized, sharded, and scalable next-generation blockchain solution, implementing the Correct by construction  Casper (CBC Casper ) proof-of-stake protocol.
 This public computer infrastructure and blockchain is especially designed for hosting and executing programs referred to as “smart contracts”, to ensure a trustworthy, scalable, concurrent, proof-of-stake consensus and content delivery model.

 ### Devnet (Public Dev Net)